-The KPA, the Oar Ceremony and Other PG Tales
+The KPA, the Oar Ceremony and other postgraduate tales

-The Keele Postgraduate Association celebrated its putative fiftieth anniversary in 2013-2014, having been originally founded as the the Keele Research Association.
-An unusual ceremony to hand over the KPA Chair or Presidency has occasionally surfaced... and there are some intersting heirlooms in the Clubhouse
+The Keele Postgraduate Association celebrated its putative fiftieth anniversary in 2013-2014, having been originally founded as the Keele Research Association.
+An unusual ceremony to hand over the KPA Chair or Presidency has occasionally surfaced and there are some interesting heirlooms in the Clubhouse.

-Photo right: Lyndsey O'Connell with the 2009 Oar Procession
+Photo above: Lyndsey O'Connell with the 2009 Oar Procession

 Incoming Chair Lyndsey O'Connell